gjermundgaraba/bjaanes.github.io/_posts/2016-01-24-smart-home-series-part-4-out-with-arduino-in-with-raspberry-pi.md

 While waiting for the Grove components to get here, I am probably going to play around with the hardware I got, and learn a little bit more Python.

 I might also get started on an application to pick up MQTT messages and do something useful with them.
 Perhaps store them away in some database.
-And possibly show them on a monitor &#8211; which might require a web interface of some kind.
+And possibly show them on a monitor - which might require a web interface of some kind.

 &nbsp;

-I don&#8217;t really know how things will look later, but that is half the fun.
+I don't really know how things will look later, but that is half the fun.

 Just learning about the possibilities and experimenting/playing with them was one of the reasons I started this project in the first place.